 Although a relatively new city, Lakewood’s roots date back to the late 19th century when farming communities flourished.
+To preserve and promote this history, Lakewood adopted a Historic Preservation Plan and Ordinance that guide the preservation of the City’s history.
+Lakewood also complies with state and federal requirements to be a "Certified Local Government."
+This designation allows the City to apply for grants to support the preservation program and provides opportunities for Lakewood property owners to access state tax benefits for their investments in historic properties.
 Through the preservation program, the City can celebrate its past while achieving broader community objectives of neighborhood livability, sustainability, economic development and culture.

-The Historic Preservation Commission is responsible for guiding the city’s historic preservation program.
-The Historic Preservation Commission reviews local landmark designation applications and makes recommendations for designation to City Council based on criteria in the Historic Preservation Ordinance(PDF, 539KB).
-A landmark designation may be issued for any structure, site or district if it is found that:
+Lakewood’s Historic Preservation Commission is appointed by City Council and is responsible for guiding the city’s preservation program.
+The Commission reviews local landmark designation applications and makes recommendations for designation to City Council based on criteria in the Historic Preservation Ordinance.

 Historic Preservation FAQ Brochure